European Fiscal Compact

 The Treaty on Stability, Coordination and Governance in the Economic and Monetary Union; also referred to as TSCG, or more plainly the Fiscal Stability Treaty is an intergovernmental treaty introduced as a new stricter version of the Stability and Growth Pact, signed on 2 March 2012 by all member states of the European Union (EU), except the Czech Republic and the United Kingdom.
 The treaty entered into force on 1 January 2013 for the 16 states which completed ratification prior to this date.
 As of 3 April 2019, it had been ratified and entered into force for all 25 signatories plus Croatia, which acceded to the EU in July 2013, and the Czech Republic.

 The Fiscal Compact is the fiscal chapter of the Treaty (Title III).
-It binds 23 member states: the 20 member states of the eurozone, plus Bulgaria, Denmark and Romania, who have chosen to opt in.
+It binds 23 member states: the 21 member states of the eurozone, plus Denmark and Romania, who have chosen to opt in.
 It is accompanied by a set of common principles.

-Member states bound by the Fiscal Compact have to transpose into national legal order the provisions of the Fiscal Compact.
-In particular, national budget has to be in balance or surplus, under the treaty's definition.
+Member states bound by the Fiscal Compact have to transpose into their national legal order the provisions of the Fiscal Compact.
+In particular, the national budget has to be in balance or surplus, under the treaty's definition.
 An automatic correction mechanism has to be established to correct potential significant deviations.
 A national independent monitoring institution is required to provide fiscal surveillance.
 The treaty defines a balanced budget as a general budget deficit not exceeding 3.0% of the gross domestic product (GDP), and a structural deficit not exceeding a country-specific Medium-Term budgetary Objective (MTO) which at most can be set to 0.5% of GDP for states with a debt‑to‑GDP ratio exceeding 60% – or at most 1.0% of GDP for states with debt levels within the 60%-limit.
 The country-specific MTOs are recalculated every third year, and might be set at levels stricter than the greatest latitude permitted by the treaty.
 The treaty also contains a direct copy of the "debt brake" criteria outlined in the Stability and Growth Pact, which defines the rate at which debt levels above the limit of 60% of GDP shall decrease.